mahoney1/docs/commercialpaper-query-tutorial.md

 `cp $HOME/commpaper/buy2.js . `

-2. Copy the 'bart@hedgematic' wallet zip file from the `commpaper` previously cloned `commpaper` Github repo,  and save it into the `/tmp` directory (not your application directory) and extract it in '/tmp' - after extraction, you will have a directory `/tmp/wallet/bart@hedgematic` containing `Bart@Hedgematic's` identity wallet.
+2. Copy the file 'wallet.zip' from the `commpaper` repo directory, into the `/tmp` directory.
+Then unzip it, example shown below:

 `cp $HOME/commpaper/wallet.zip /tmp`
 `cd /tmp`
 `unzip wallet.zip`

+It will unzip the user bart's wallet into a subdirectory under `/tmp/wallet`.
+After extraction, you will have a directory `/tmp/wallet/bart@hedgematic` containing `Bart@Hedgematic's` identity wallet.

 3. Now run the 2nd buy transaction (its using Bart's identity) as follows: